 We begin by interacting with the different forms of fascia.
 How one relates to the various fascial components requires that we shift within ourselves in subtle yet significant ways.
 The contact skills necessary for easing superficial fascia are different from the skills needed to rehydrate ligaments, untwist a bone or decompress the pleura.

 Healthy fascia has a very fluidic quality.
 Learning the skills to enhance this quality are necessary to engage the reorganizing potential of the Fluid Body.
 You will learn how to shift your perception so that a much broader spectrum of what is under your hands can reveal itself.
 By learning how to perceive the Fluid Body, our work with a healthy, very fluid fascial system will be greatly enhanced.

 Many practitioners have an interest in including the energetic body in their work.
 The fascia is the bridge to the Fluid body.
 The Fluid Body is the link between the physical and the energetic.
 This curriculum provides a logical, accessible bridge between working with the physical body, especially the fascia, the Fluid Body and the energetic body.

-To work with the Fluid Body is to engage the functions of Wholeness.
+You’ll learn how engaging the Fluid Body engages the function of Wholeness which can spatially reorganize the body.
 We can learn to experience Wholeness with its Inherent Motion as a palpable sensation rather than merely a concept.